Chunyu-Lin-bjtu/autoware-wiki/Demo.md

 ## Demo run

-You run the demo through the Quick Start tab of Autoware Runtime Manager, using the preinstalled launch scripts.
+Autoware provide a set of the preinstalled launch scripts for the demo.
 Please follow the steps below:

-1. Load the sample ROSBAG data through the Simulation tab of Autoware Runtime Manager.
+1. Go to the Simulation tab of Autoware Runtime Manager, and load the sample ROSBAG data.

-1. Play the loaded ROSBAG data and immediately pause it.
+1. Play the loaded ROSBAG data, and immediately pause it once.

-1. Load the preinstalled scripts.
+1. Go to the Quick Start tab of Autoware Runtime Manager, and load the preinstalled scripts one by one.

 Please follow the instruction video below: